 - Chinese caterpillar is an immunomodulatory adaptogen.
 It protects pancreatic β-cells ( Liu2016hmc ) and belongs to potentially effective anti-diabetic fungi ( Paterson2008ctc ).

-- The antidiabetic effects of oyster mushroom are documented by 20+ experimental studies.
+- The antidiabetic effects of oyster mushroom are documented in 20+ experimental studies.
 According to the Jayasuriya2015hac clinical study, people with type 2 diabetes at a dose of only 50mg / kg reduced glucose and increased insulin levels.
 Similar results were seen in rats at doses of 250-1250 mg / kg ( Jayasuriya2012 ).
 In addition, the clover contains lovastatin blocking cholesterol synthesis.

 Although mushrooms are less well researched, it is clear from the above that fungal nutrition should be an integral part of the diet of diabetics and people with a family history of diabetes .